 - If you are purchasing a new computer, consider purchasing a laptop instead of a desktop.

-Televisions are not only big sources of phantom home energy use, they also consume a lot of energy while in active use.
+Televisions are not only big sources of phantom home energy use, but they also consume a lot of energy while in active use.
 And since households now have multiple high definition televisions used for watching DVDs and playing video games, in addition to regular cable television viewing, homes have seen an increase in their electric bills.

 According to CNET, there are three factors that affect the amount of energy televisions use:

-- Type of Technology - Plasma televisions use two-three times more energy than LCD televisions.
+- Type of Technology: Plasma televisions use two-three times more energy than LCD televisions.

-- Screen Size - Super-sizing is not just limited to fast food.
+- Screen Size: Super-sizing is not just limited to fast food.
 As television screens get larger, so too does the amount of electricity used.

-- Light Settings - Within the control of the consumer, reducing the light output of the television can cut energy use by half.
+- Light Settings: Within the control of the consumer, reducing the light output of the television can cut energy use by half.
 Note that light output is best controlled by changing contrast and backlight settings, not the brightness.